 20 books to read for Nunavut's 20th anniversary

-Nunavut turns 20 on April 1, 2019.
-To mark this milestone, here's a list of 20 books featuring Nunavut storytellers.
+To celebrate Nunavut's 20 years, here's a list of 20 books featuring Nunavut storytellers.

 In musician Susan Aglukark's first picture book, Ukpik loves her life at camp in the North with her family, friends and puppy.
 When a trader from the south arrives, Ukpik learns how to use forks, knives and spoons and is excited to teach other children as well.
 But then Ukpik wonders if the new tools will change her community's way of life and turns to her grandmother for guidance.